jeremyephron/styled-str/README.md

 # styled-str
-StyledStr is a module for creating strings styled with ANSI escape sequences.
+styled-str is a package for creating strings styled with ANSI escape sequences.
 The motivation for writing this package was that many existing string-styling modules do not implement logical string behavior, like properly formatting the string, indexing, containment, all of which are useless if they don't ignore the styling.

-StyledStr ignores styling and acts on just its content for the following
+The Styled object ignores styling and acts on just its content for the following
 operations:

-For an example StyledStr `s = StyledStr('Hello!', fg='red', style='italic')`
+For an example Styled `s = Styled('Hello!', fg='red', style='italic')`

 - length, e.g. `len(s) => 6`
 - formatting, e.g. `f'{s:.3}' => 'Hel'`